amitsaha/echorand.me/content/posts/kubernetes-eks-notes.md

 # Introduction

 This in-progress page lists some of my findings while working with [Kubernetes](https://kubernetes.io/).
-My findings are based on working with a managed kubernetes cluster running in AWS EKS.

 # EKS cluster setup

+This section will have findings that are relevant when working with an AWS EKS cluster.

 ## Private subnet tagging